ubuntu-Deutschland-eV/ubucon.de/README.md

     $ git clone git@github.com:ubuntu-Deutschland-eV/ubucon.de.git

-Furthermore, install `python-virtualenv`.
+Furthermore, install virtualenv for Python 3.
 If you use Ubuntu via

-    $ sudo apt install python-virtualenv
+    $ sudo apt install python3-virtualenv

 To install all dependencies, run